Natural Selection (Fuel album): Reception

-Natural Selection debuted at No. 15 on the Billboard 200 album chart, peaking higher than Something Like Human, but only selling about 71,000 copies in its first week of release.
+Natural Selection debuted at No. 15 on the Billboard 200 album chart, peaking higher than Something Like Human, and selling 71,000 copies in its first week of release.
 The album was later nominated for a Grammy Award in 2004 for Best Engineered Album, Non-Classical.
+By January 4, 2004, Natural Selection had sold 262.190 Copies To date, Natural Selection has not been certified gold by the RIAA.
+However, it is possible that the album sold at least 500,000 copies or more by the end of 2008 or up to today.